Alex Lickerman M.D.

 Alex Lickerman, M.D., is the author of The Undefeated Mind: On the Science of Constructing an Indestructible Self.
-He's a general internist, former director of primary care, and assistant vice president for Student Health and Counseling Services at the University of Chicago.
-He's also been a practicing Buddhist since 1989.
+He's a general internist, former director of primary care, and former assistant vice president for Student Health and Counseling Services at the University of Chicago.
 Currently, he's the founder and CEO of a direct primary care medical practice in downtown Chicago called ImagineMD.

 Alex has had extensive experience treating the sickest of the sick in the most compassionate manner possible at an internationally renowned academic medical center located in the heart of one of the poorest neighborhoods in Chicago.